Best Social Networks for Expats in China

 7. Douban

-Douban is a social networking service that focuses on books, movies, music, and events.
+Douban is a social networking platform focused on books, movies, music, and events.
+It’s ideal for expats who are passionate about arts and culture.

 Key Features: